-As cancers progress they accumulate genomic changes, including deletions and amplifications (Albertson 2006; Hanahan and Weinberg, 2000), translocations (Mitelman et al. 2007), point mutations (Sjöblom et al. 2006; Ley et al. 2008; Stratton et al. 2009) and metastable epigenetic events such as changes in DNA methylation (Widschwendter et al. 2002; Feinberg, A.P.
-2004).
+As cancers progress they accumulate genomic changes, including deletions and amplifications (Hanahan and Weinberg 2000; Albertson 2006), translocations (Mitelman et al. 2007), point mutations (Sjöblom et al. 2006; Ley et al. 2008; Stratton et al. 2009), and metastable epigenetic events such as changes in DNA methylation (Widschwendter and Jones 2002; Feinberg and Tycko 2004).
 In many cases, the discovery and classification of these changes have led to major insights into cancer.
-Genomic tools such as expression profiling, array-based copy number analysis, high throughput DNA sequencing and DNA methylation analysis have accelerated the accumulation of data about individual cancers.
+Genomic tools such as expression profiling, array-based copy number analysis, high-throughput DNA sequencing, and DNA methylation analysis have accelerated the accumulation of data about individual cancers.
 The resulting picture is quite complex.
-For example, the number of recurrent copy number changes even in specific solid cancer subtypes is very large (Adelaide et al. 2007; Haverty et al. 2008; Hicks et al. 2006; Loo et al., 2004), and it is difficult to infer the sequence of genomic alterations in any given tumor by analyzing a single sample from the tumor.
+For example, the number of recurrent copy number changes even in specific solid cancer subtypes is very large (Loo et al. 2004; Hicks et al. 2006; Adelaide et al. 2007; Haverty et al. 2008), and it is difficult to infer the sequence of genomic alterations in any given tumor by analyzing a single sample from the tumor.
 Here we explore what additional information is gained, beyond studying mutations in large collections of tumors, by studying mutations in distinct subpopulations of single tumors.